 I’m continually surprised by the power of yoga and its ability to enhance the well-being of the whole person.
 Personally, I’ve experienced its value during some tough times such as pregnancy and major neurosurgery.
 This enables me to empathise with those who find yoga a challenge and I will support you to get the most out of your practice.
 It is very rewarding to pass on my enthusiasm for yoga to people of all ages or abilities, and to observe students as they progress over the years.

-Whether you’re a complete beginner or a more experienced practitioner, I look forward to exploring the many benefits of Iyengar yoga with you soon.
+So whether you’re a complete beginner or a more experienced practitioner, I look forward to sharing some Iyengar yoga with you soon.

 Very best wishes,